 It is definitely one of the best and adventurous things to do in Punta Cana if you want to relax and enjoy the serene nature.
-The Ecological Reserve guided tours are available every Tuesdays and Thursdays from 11 am- 12:50 PM.
+The Ecological Reserve guided tours are available every Tuesday and Thursday from 11 am- 12:50 PM.

 6. Golf and Tennis

 Another great Punta Cana activity for all golf lovers is to play and visit the resort’s golf course!

 Puntacana Resorts & Club has 2 golf courses (La Cana Golf Course and Corales Golf Course) with 27 holes between the two golf courses that you can enjoy during your stay in the resort.
 The golf courses are also used by the local residents of the resort.